-  My standard couples session is 75-minutes long.
+My standard couples session is 80-minutes long.
 This allows more time for material to unfold between partners, and can create more productive work overall.

 Extended-Length Sessions Available

-I offer sessions that are longer than the typical 75-minute session as sometimes there is a real need to carve out time to discuss or work through something in your relationship.
-Extended-length sessions are minimum 3 hours (2 h 45 min).
+I also offer 3-hour sessions, as sometimes there is a real need to carve out time to discuss or work through something in your relationship.

 This may be for you if you: